Viewing time: 3 min. 54 sec.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
-Today I’m talking about how to make a business case for a book.
+Today I’m talking about how to make a business case for books.

 I have a question from reader Pranav Bhatnagar, who is based in New Delhi, India.
 Here’s what he’s asked.